ubports/docs.ubports.com/about/process/issue-tracking.rst

     **enhancement** instead of **bug**. **needs confirmation** is not applicable for feature requests.

-- A *User* files a new bug using the issue-template.
+- A *user* files a new bug using the issue-template.
 - The *QA-Team* labels it **needs confirmation** and tries to work with the user to confirm the bug and add potentially missing info to the report.
 - Once the report is complete a **team-label** is added to the issue, the issue will be put on the **awaiting-triage-list** of the project and the label needs confirmation will be replaced with **bug**.
 - The affected *Team* triages the issue and either rejects (label **wontfix**, closes and removes from the project) or accepts the issue.